 Our Compensation Committee reviews and recommends policies relating to compensation and benefits of our executive officers and employees.
-The Compensation Committee annually reviews and approves corporate goals and objectives relevant to compensation of our Chief Executive Officer and other executive officers, evaluates the performance of these officers in light of those goals and objectives, and sets the compensation of these officers based on such evaluations.
+The Compensation Committee annually reviews and approves corporate goals and objectives relevant to compensation of our chief executive officer and other executive officers, evaluates the performance of these officers in light of those goals and objectives, and sets the compensation of these officers based on such evaluations.
 The Compensation Committee also reviews and makes recommendations to the Board with respect to director compensation and administers the issuance of stock options and other awards under our equity compensation plans.
 The Compensation Committee reviews and prepares the necessary compensation disclosures required by the SEC.
-Additionally, the Compensation Committee reviews and evaluates, on an annual basis, the Compensation Committee charter and the Committee's performance.
+Additionally, the Compensation Committee reviews and evaluates, on an annual basis, the Compensation Committee's charter and performance.

 The current members of our Compensation Committee are Messrs.
-Jacullo, Krasnow, and Watts, with Mr. Krasnow serving as the chair of the Committee.
-All of the members of our Compensation Committee are independent under the applicable rules and regulations of the SEC, Nasdaq, and Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
-The Compensation Committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq, a current copy of which is available at our website, http://investors.tileshop.com, under the "Corporate Governance" heading.
-The Compensation Committee met four times between January 1, 2014 and December 31, 2014.
+Jacullo, Krasnow and Watts, with Mr. Krasnow serving as the chair of the Compensation Committee.
+All of the members of our Compensation Committee are independent under the applicable rules and regulations of the SEC, NASDAQ and Section 162(m) of the Internal Revenue Code of 1986, as amended.
+The Compensation Committee operates under a written charter that satisfies the applicable standards of the SEC and NASDAQ, and which is available on the "Investor Relations" section of our website, at http://investors.tileshop.com, under the "Governance Documents" heading.
+The Compensation Committee met seven times between January 1, 2015 and December 31, 2015.